Pshy0/garden_2022_stats/README.md

 # Conclusion

 It is better to plant a mystery seed, rather than planting a tomato or blueberry seed.
-Only plant grape seeds or better to optimize the speed a which you get chili peppers.
+Only plant grape seeds or better to optimize the speed at which you get chili peppers.

 NOTE: blueberries give 3 cheese each, so if what you want is cheese and not chili peppers, it is still worth planting it.
 Chili peppers are worth 30 cheese for the NPCs.